All Products

 Note

-The Linux 64-bit ARM Edition supports the g6r general-purpose and c6r compute-optimized instance families.
+The Linux 64-bit ARM Edition supports the g6r general-purpose instance family and the c6r compute-optimized instance family.
 For more information about instance families, see Enterprise-level Arm-based compute instance families.

 Important

-If you enable block replication for migration, you cannot exclude files or directories from migration.
+If you enable block replication for the migration, you cannot exclude files or directories.

 4. Obtain an activation code or an AccessKey pair.

-• Obtain an AccessKey pair: An AccessKey pair for an Alibaba Cloud account includes an AccessKey ID and an AccessKey secret.
-If you have not created an AccessKey pair, you must create one.
-For more information, see Create an AccessKey pair.
+• Obtain an AccessKey pair: An AccessKey pair consists of an AccessKey ID and an AccessKey secret.
+If you have not created one, see Create an AccessKey pair.

-5. In the SMC client folder, run the following commands to start the SMC client.
+5. In the SMC client directory, run the following commands to start the SMC client.

 sudo chmod +x go2aliyun_client